Sponge Cakes are cakes with a light, airy texture.

 A sponge cake is not the same as a pound cake.

-Get the oven heated in advance.
-Don't let the cake wait for it to come up to temperature.
+Get the oven heated in advance before the cake goes into the oven.
+Don’t let the cake wait for it to come up to temperature.

 Don’t grease the cake pans: you want to allow the dough to grip the sides of the pan as it rises during baking.

 Get the pan of cake batter into the heated oven as soon as the batter is finished.
 Some people advise, just before putting the cake in the oven, to drop the cake pan a few times on the counter to get large air bubbles out of the batter.
 Others say this is an old, wives’ tale, and that this is the last thing you want to do.